m-vrt/cv-project/README.md

-# Recognizing Objects in Video Sequences
+# Recognizing Objects in Video Sequences Using Computer Vision

-This repository contains the implementation of real-time object detection and segmentation using YOLOv8.
+This repository explores **state-of-the-art (SoA) object detection and segmentation models**, including **YOLOv8, Faster R-CNN, and Segment Anything Model (SAM)**, utilizing **OpenCV, PyTorch, and NumPy in Python**.
 It supplements the **Project Report**, which serves as the final requirement for the course **Project: Computer Vision**.

+## **Project Overview**

+The project applies **real-time object detection and segmentation** techniques to analyze urban environments.
+The footage was taken aboard a **double-decker bus in Hong Kong**, capturing busy streets with **cars, buses, and pedestrians**.
+Objects are detected, tracked, and segmented dynamically, with **bounding boxes and segmentation masks applied** to highlight different objects throughout the video.

+After evaluating multiple **SoA object detection and segmentation models**, **YOLOv8-Seg was ultimately chosen as the final system** due to its **real-time performance and segmentation accuracy**.

+The **final output video (`output_yolo_seg.mp4`)** presents the results of **YOLOv8-Seg**, seamlessly blending segmentation into the scene while ensuring objects are clearly identified without obstructing the original environment.
+To enhance clarity, **white contour outlines highlight the segmented areas**, making the segmentation effect distinct even in complex settings.
+This approach ensures segmentation is **visually clear while preserving the readability of the video**.

 ## Installation